Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * [Pre-Questionnaire](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/study/pre_questionnaire/pre-questionnaire.md)
   * [Post-Questionnaire](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/study/post_questionnaire/post-questionnaire.md)

 For the final study, the view inside the VR headset was also video recorded for every participant.
-You can find a playlist of all participant task videos here: TODO
+You can find a playlist of all [participant task videos on YouTube](https://www.youtube.com/playlist?list=PL2N-uWvcQaWtL2H0RFa1sC37JADNsBbkO).

 Here is a video of myself doing the 10 minute task: